 ADF & RZ: These are very competitive times for Brazilian dispute resolution attorneys.
-It is already a very saturated market, with over two dozen very qualified local law firms, with different profiles ranging from specialised boutiques to full-service powerhouses.
+It is already a very saturated market, with over two dozen highly qualified local law firms with different profiles ranging from specialised boutiques to full-service powerhouses.
 In addition, although foreign attorneys must take the Brazilian Bar examination to practise Brazilian law and represent clients in Brazilian courts of law, many top-tier foreign firms have been settling in the country to compete for arbitration work, which does not require formal qualification to practise law under the 1996 Arbitration Act.

-It would be hard to point to one or two specific recent changes in the market with an immediate impact on commercial contentious matters.
+It would be hard to point to one or two specific recent changes in the market with immediate impact on commercial contentious matters.

 Non-legislative changes have been taking place gradually.
-For example: (1) the increasing exchange with foreign practitioners not only in the context of arbitration, but also in some highprofile court proceedings (such as civil liability claims stemming from mass torts in cases of environmental disasters, air crashes and product recalls, or global-scale antitrust and insurance disputes) has influenced Brazilian practitioners in many different ways, from legal interpretation to negotiation techniques to evidence production; and (2) the growing complexity of commercial transactions requires from dispute resolution lawyers the mastering of accounting and business structures to better represent the clients.
-On the legislative front, several statutes were enacted in 2015 that directly affect litigation, arbitration and ADR - respectively, a new Code of Civil Procedure (Law No. 13,105), an update to the Arbitration Act (Law No. 13,129) and a Mediation Act (Law No. 13,140).
+For example: (i) the increasing exchange with foreign practitioners not only in the context of arbitration but also in some high-profile court proceedings (such as civil liability claims stemming from mass torts in cases of environmental disasters, air crashes and product recalls, or global-scale antitrust and insurance disputes) has influenced Brazilian practitioners in many different ways, from legal interpretation to negotiation techniques to evidence production; and (ii) the growing complexity of commercial transactions requires dispute resolution lawyers to master accounting and business structures to better represent the clients.
+On the legislative front, several statutes were enacted in 2015 that directly affect each of litigation, arbitration and ADR - respectively a new Code of Civil Procedure (Law No. 13,105), an update to the Arbitration Act (Law No. 13,129) and a Mediation Act (Law No. 13,140).

-GTDT: What have been the most significant (by value or impact) recent court cases and litigation topics in your jurisdiction?
+GTDT: What have been the most significant recent court cases and litigation topics in your jurisdiction?

-ADF & RZ: Judicial reorganisations of high-profile businesses have been on the rise for the past couple of years given the country's ongoing economic struggles.
-The utmost example of this trend is Oi, the leading fixed-line carrier and fourth largest wireless carrier in the country.
-Oi's insolvency filing last June was the largest ever in terms of indebtedness (over 65 billion reais) and will be a very challenging process considering that Oi is a publicly traded corporation in a regulated sector with debt issued in Europe and the United States via Dutch special purpose vehicles and holding certain interests and assets in Africa.
-On top of that, alternative restructuring plans are likely to be proposed by outside investors, and local telecoms watchdog Anatel will have to consent to all material changes in the business.
-Oi's reorganisation will involve nearly all top-tier Brazilian firms in some capacity, and will also involve some international firms in connection with foreign debtor-in-possession (DIP) financing and with aspects of cross-border insolvency.
-There will be sophisticated work in connection with insolvency, regulatory, capital markets, corporate, tax, international, contract, employment and labour law, and probably banking and M&A work as well, depending on the sources of DIP financing targeted by Oi and its largest creditors.
+ADF & RZ: Judicial reorganisations of highprofile businesses have been on the rise for the past couple of years given the country's ongoing economic struggles.
+The utmost example of this trend is Oi, the leading fixed-line carrier and fourth-largest wireless carrier in the country.
+Oi's insolvency filing in 2016 was the largest ever in terms of indebtedness (over 65 billion reais) and has been a very challenging process considering that Oi is a publicly traded corporation in a regulated sector with debt issued in Europe and the US via Dutch special purpose vehicles and holding certain interests and assets in Africa; on top of that, litigation against and negotiations with bondholders first, and then shareholders, ensued.
+Oi's reorganisation has involved nearly all top-tier Brazilian firms in some capacity, and quite a few international firms.
+There has been sophisticated work in connection with insolvency, regulatory, capital markets, corporate, tax, international, contract, employment and labour law; M&A could also be in the cards, as Oi has been rumoured to be a potential target of merger attempts soon, now that its restructuring plan has been approved by creditors.